 How To Write A Good English Teacher Resume

 In addition to local schools and universities, there are also opportunities to work as an English Teacher in other countries.
-There is a great demand for good English Teachers in countries such as China, Japan, South Korea, Spain, and Germany among others.
+There is a great demand in countries such as China, Japan, South Korea, Spain, and Germany among others.
 It is an amazing way to share your expertise with the English language while learning the culture of another country!

 Whether you choose to work in your own country or in a foreign land, you must customize your resume according to the needs of the prospective employer.
 Likewise, your resume should give an indication of your qualification as an English Teacher.